surfer77/fren-pet-docs/docs/Overview/grow.md

 There are 2 ways to extend your pets TOD:

--   Feed it a mushroom by simply clicking on the icon and paying 0.2 $FP.
+-   Feed it a mushroom by simply clicking on the icon and paying $1.5 (in ETH).
 You will receive 5 points and reset your TOD timer to 3 days.
 All $FP used to buy mushrooms is burned.

 -   Staking your $FP will also reset your TOD to 3 days.